brainboxdotcc/triviabot/README.md

 # TriviaBot, the discord bot with over 100,000 questions!
 This project contains the source code for the Brainbox.cc TriviaBot.
-Written in C++17 using Aegis.cpp and ASIO.
+Written in C++17 using the D++ library.

 It was originally FruitLoopy Trivia on irc.chatspike.net and i've been running this bot in some form since 2004.